On groups with Schottky set boundary: One component in the incidence graph

-\begin{proof}[Proof of Theorem \ref{thm:one}] Let $(G, \mathcal{P}')$ be the relatively hyperbolic group pair where $\mathcal{P}'$ consists of the subgroups in $\mathcal{P}$ that are not two-ended.
-According to Theorem \ref{thm:cantorset}, the Bowditch boundary of the group pair $(G,\mathcal{P}')$ is a Cantor set, hence its ordinary set on $S^2$ is connected.
-We are now in a position to apply Theorem~\ref{thm:Cantor} and conclude that, in this case, the group $G$ is virtually a free product of infinite cyclic groups and finite index subgroups of peripheral groups, which are virtual surface groups.
+\begin{proof}[Proof of Theorem \ref{thm:one}] $\partial (G, \mathcal{P}_2)$ be the relatively hyperbolic group pair where $\mathcal{P}_2$ consists of the subgroups in $\mathcal{P}$ that are not two-ended.
+According to Theorem \ref{thm:cantorset}, the Bowditch boundary of the group pair $(G, \mathcal{P}_2)$ is a Cantor set, hence its ordinary set on $S^2$ is connected.
+We are now in a position to apply Theorem~\ref{thm:Cantor} and conclude that, in this case, the group $G$ is virtually a free product of infinite cyclic groups and finite index subgroups of peripheral groups, which are virtual surface groups, recall Proposition \ref{prop:parabsubgp} and Corollary \ref{cor:parabschottky}.
 It follows from Corollary \ref{cor:1or2} that $G$ is covered by a Kleinian group if it is finitely generated.
-The conclusion follows.
+By Corollary \ref{cor:parabschottky}, $G$ is finitely generated, and the conclusion follows. \end{proof}